 Dr. Brant-Birioukov is an Assistant Professor in the Faculty of Education at York University.
 She is a proud member of the Mohawks of the Bay of Quinte.
 She was raised by strong parents and grandparents who taught her the importance of language, community, and identity, which she carries with her in her work as an educator and researcher.
 She is interested in Indigenous thought and knowledge in education, curriculum studies, teacher education, and reconciliatory pedagogies.
 Her doctoral dissertation is grounded in curriculum theory, Haudenosaunee thought, educational theory, philosophy, autobiography, and Creation Stories, where she is theorizing the possibilities of estrangement/homecoming in education from a Haudenosaunee consciousness.
 Professor Brant-Birioukov has published on Indigenous teacher education, curriculum theory, reconciliatory pedagogies, and the phenomenon of Indigenous resilience, adaptation, and ingenuity in Canada.
 Her current research projects include working with the Frederick W. Waugh project to repatriate historical documents of Haudenosaunee culture, life, and stories to community members in the creation of educational resources and materials.
 In addition, Dr. Brant-Birioukov and her husband run an education consulting firm, Ridge Road Training and Consulting.

-I am a Euro-Canadian ethnographer committed to respectful and reciprocal research and practice.
-My first book (1988), a retrospective ethnography of the Kamloops Indian Residential School, was based on interviews with former students.
-A revised edition, Tsqelmucwílc: The Kamloops Indian Residential School, Resistance and a Reckoning, written with Indigenous collaborators, is forthcoming in fall 2022.
-I have co-directed two documentaries with the children and grandchildren of the KIRS students.
-My latest film Listen to the Land addresses the complexities of the Naskapi Nation’s commitment to land and caribou in the reality of open pit mining.
-I am currently working another film: Rodeo Women: Behind the Scenes.
+Celia Haig-Brown is a Euro-Canadian ethnographer committed to respectful and reciprocal research and practice.
+Her first book (1988), a retrospective ethnography of the Kamloops Indian Residential School, was based on interviews with former students.
+A new and updated edition, Tsqelmucwílc: The Kamloops Indian Residential School, Resistance and a Reckoning, with Indigenous collaborators, will be launched on September 30, 2022 at the Tk’emlups te Secwepemc grounds in BC.
+She co-directed two documentaries with the children and grandchildren of the KIRS students.
+Her recent film Listen to the Land addresses the complexities of the Naskapi Nation’s commitment to land and caribou in the reality of open pit mining (http://www.listeningtotheland.org).
+She has completed two shoots for her next film, Rodeo Women: Behind the Scenes (https://rodeowomencanada.org)

 Dr. David T. McNab is a leading authority on Indigenous Treaties, land, and resource issues in Canada.
 Elected a Fellow of the Royal Society of Canada on November 24th, 2017, McNab taught Indigenous Thought and Canadian Studies in the Departments of Equity Studies/Humanities in the Faculty of Liberal Arts and Professional Studies at York University (2004-2018) where he was a Full Professor.
 He is now Professor Emeritus and Senior Scholar at York University.
 He was one of the first Metis historians to complete his doctorate on British Imperial policy towards Indigenous peoples in 1978 at the University of Lancaster.
 In two books (Circles of Time, Aboriginal Rights and Resistance in Ontario, 1999; No Place for Fairness: Indigenous Land Rights and Policy in the Bear Island Case and Beyond, 2009), he shows that much was achieved for Indigenous rights in the 1980s and early 1990s in Ontario.
 McNab has published, or completing, more 15 books, and many other publications numbering well over 140.
 In 2009 he published the Fourth Edition (with Olive Patricia Dickason), of Canada’s First Nations, (Oxford University Press).
 In 2013 he co-authored Indigenous Voices and Spirit Memory with Aboriginal Issues Press as well as Historic Saugeen Metis, A Heritage Atlas (with Paul-Emile McNab).
 In 2015 he co-edited Tecumseh’s Vision, Indigenous Sovereignty and Borders in the Great Lakes, and Beyond with Aboriginal Issues Press at the University of Manitoba.
 McNab is currently completing an edited multi-volume edition of the Journals (1885-1912, 1918-1928) of Ezhaaswe (found in 2003 at more than 6,000 pages), William A. Elias (c.
 1849—1929) for Wilfrid Laurier University Press.
 Ezhaaswe was a citizen of Bkejwanong, residential school survivor at Mount Elgin, graduate of Victoria College in the University of Toronto, Methodist missionary, teacher and medicine person.
 McNab is a champion of knowledge mobilization, exploring through community engagement both the Truth about Canada’s policies as they impact on First Nations’ and Metis communities and on their lands and resources.
 He has always been guided by the Two Row Wampum, Indigenous Knowledge and Thought, and by the true meaning of Canada as a place of both Reconciliation and Truth.